Roadmap to Include College

 • A comprehensive vocational/career evaluation

-• What age the student will exit high school (age 18-22)*
+• Decide at what age the student will exit high school (age 18-22)*

 • Identify employment/vocational options